joshuaalley/joshuaalley.github.io/research.md

 - Alliance Participation and Military Spending - (2019)
 - Testing the Public Goods Model of Alliances - (2019)
-- Post-Conflict Peace-Building Institutions and FDI -  with Caroline Hartzell (2019)
+- Post-Civil War Conflict Management Institutions and FDI -  with Caroline Hartzell (2019)
 - Countering the Adaptable and Resilient: U.S. Foreign Terrorist Organization (FTO) List and Terrorist Attacks - with Hyeran Jo and Brian Phillips (2019)
 - Soft Commitment: When do rebel groups express international law? - with Hyeran Jo, Yohan Park, and Soren Jordan (2019)
-- Civil Conflict and Sovereign Default